notrustverify/nostr-nym/README.md

 ### Docker Compose

-This option will run an instance of the nym-client and a nostr relay, for convenience, in addition to a docker image of this code (built locally).
-If you want to run our image of nostr-nym, instead of building yours locally, add `-f docker-compose.nobuild.yml` to the `docker compose` commands below to use the docker-compose.nobuild.yml file instead.
+This option will run an instance of the nym-client and a nostr relay, for convenience, in addition to a docker image of this code (fetched from Docker Hub).
+If you want to build yours locally, instead of using our image, add `-f docker-compose.build.yml` to the `docker compose` commands below to use the _docker-compose.build.yml_ file instead.

 ```bash
 # Clone this repository